okesoft/dokeboss/README.md

 ## tests

-`npx jest .` from the root directory.
+`npx jest -i` from the root directory.